Maliya11/Digital-ruler/README.md

 ### Enclosure Design
-- The Enclosure_Design directory holds the enclosure design files, including:
+- The "Enclosure design files" directory holds the enclosure design files, including:

   - Top and bottom parts.
   - Encoder wheel, pole, and knob for user input.